AABK6/citizen-budget-lab/BACKLOG.md

     - [x] README_DEV links to limitations and usage; SECRETS lists relevant envs.

 Follow‑ups / TODO (post‑migration)
-- Parameterize revenue splits (VAT standard/reduced; PIT/CIT; D.29 sub‑splits) in `lego_pieces.json` or a dedicated config block instead of code constants.
+- DONE (2025‑09‑03): Parameterized revenue splits via `data/revenue_splits.json`; warmer loads from this config instead of code constants.
 - Add SDMX caching layer for XML calls to speed up warms for multiple years/countries.
 - Identify and wire flows for `D.4` (public income) and `D.7` (transfers received) to populate `rev_public_income` and `rev_transfers_in` precisely.
 - Investigate a pure `D.41` series in a complementary Eurostat flow and switch `debt_interest` to ESA‑only basis when available.